The Research Library & Archives is a rich source of information on Monmouth County history and genealogy.

 History Resources Historical resources include documents, business records, maps, photographs, post cards, archaeology reports, newspapers and clippings, ephemera, and publications.

-Genealogy Resources Genealogical resources include books, magazines, indices, family histories, files, cemetery inscriptions, obituaries, censuses, and tax records.
+Genealogy Resources Genealogical resources include books, magazines, indices, family histories, files, cemetery inscriptions, obituaries, censuses, city directories, and tax records.

-Services We offer several services for those unable to visit our Library.
+Services We offer several services for those interested in our collections.

 Guidelines & Fees for Ordering Images The Library & Archives has thousands of images that can be used for research and study purposes.